-Using a mandolin, I sliced whole zucchini into long, thin slices 1/8″ thick.
-You could use any kind of a hand slicer that gives you clean, even slices.
+The answer is using a mandolin or other handheld slicer.
+Using a mandolin, I sliced whole zucchini into long, thin slices ⅛" thick.
+Use a hand slicer that gives you clean, even slices.

 Mandolins come in all price ranges, from $15 to more than $100.
 Buy what suits your budget and cooking needs.
+It's a tool you'll only buy once and have forever.
 Do a search on Amazon or check with your local kitchen store.

-If you have a small kitchen, they usually fold flat (or are already flat) and don’t take up much space.
-They are handy for slicing all kinds of vegetables.
+If you have a small kitchen, they usually fold flat (or are already flat) and don't take up much space plus they are handy for slicing all kinds of vegetables.

-The method that worked best was simply salting the slices and waiting a few minutes (10-12) until the slices softened, the pressing them dry between layers of paper towels to get rid of excess moisture.
+The method that worked best was simply salting the slices and waiting a 10-12 minutes until the slices softened, the pressing them dry between layers of paper towels to get rid of excess moisture.
 The slices did not shrink up and rolled easily once filled.

 For the filling, warmed up goat cheese blends more easily than cold.
 Remove any plastic wrap and allow the cheese to sit on the counter for about 20 minutes.
 Then add it to a small bowl and stir in a little milk, olive oil, chopped chives and lemon zest until smooth.
-Season with salt and pepper, to taste.
+Season with salt and pepper.

 To add more color and crunch, add thin strips of vegetables, sprouts and chives when you roll the rolls.
 I used raw carrot and bell pepper, plus some sprouts and herbs from my garden pots.